john4web/blog/content/TODO/billion-dollar-mistake.md

 However, it is important that the program flow should not be controlled via exceptions!
 This is a trap, that developers often fall for.

-### Counter Argument #2
+### Counterargument #2

-**`Null` is fast and exceptions are slow (regarding code performance)**
+**`Null` is fast and exceptions are slow (regarding code performance)!**

 The following two code snippets illustrate this argument.
-The argument is that the first code snippet is way less performant than the second code snippet.
+The argument is that the first code snippet is significantly less performant than the second one.

 ```java
 try{